openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Conduct ongoing hot, cold and auxiliary data checks during data collection and conduct regular review meetings among all interpreters.
 We'll go through each of these now.

 -   **Auxiliary data checks**: use an external data source, such as externally created maps, to compare to the sample unit classification.
-Discrepancies between the two data sets can be flagged for rechecking.
+Discrepancies between the two datasets can be flagged for rechecking.
 Confirmed differences between the two data sets can be documented to showcase why sample-based area estimation may give different results than other data sources.

-    The Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer https://developers.google.com/earth-engine/dataset/catalog/COPERNICUS_Landcover_100m_Proba-V_Global.
+    The Copernicus Global Land Cover Layers: CGLS-LC100 collection 2, available via GEE, can be used as a comparison layer (see https://developers.google.com/earth-engine/dataset/catalog/COPERNICUS_Landcover_100m_Proba-V_Global).

     .. tip::

-        Ask questions when comparing your map and auxiliary maps:
+        Ask the following questions when comparing your map and auxiliary maps:

         -   Where do you notice agreement between the two maps?
         -   Where do you notice disagreement between the two maps?